mamba-org/mamba/docs/source/usage/solver.rst

 :cpp:type:`RepodataOrigin <mamba::solver::libsolv::RepodataOrigin>`, are stored inside the
 file when calling
 :cpp:func:`DataBase.native_serialize_repo <mamba::solver::libsolv::Database::native_serialize_repo>` .
-Upon reading, similar parameters are expected as input to :cpp:func:`DataBase.add_repo_from_native_serialization <mamba::solver::libsolv::Database::add_repo_from_native_serialization>`.
+Upon reading, similar parameters are expected as inputs to :cpp:func:`DataBase.add_repo_from_native_serialization <mamba::solver::libsolv::Database::add_repo_from_native_serialization>`.
 If they mismatch, the loading results in an error.